“BIRTH OF PHARAOH” CHAPTER 6

 One understands the frontal crumpet to be the overgrowth of fat, plus decaying or rotting skin, that crumples from the tip of one’s chin and courses all the way past your bellybutton, and there is no way around it due to the unique configuration of esophagus and neck cords, and things I can’t remember.

-That’s how things grew back in those days inside our humble Halien-9 abodes.
+That’s how things grew back in those days inside our humble Halien-6 abodes.
 Lots of cleaning devices and things because, of course, arms and lizards go everywhere, spreading bits of things every minute.
 Little mosses and termites and wings and things grow out of control in certain environments.
 If the children weren’t regularly cleaned with very harsh chemicals they would sprout.
-An entire family fell asleep after partying and found themselves awake confined in strange flowering things from every part of their torsos, extensions of exotic growth from their bodies filled many rooms.
+An entire family fell asleep after partying and found themselves awake but confined in strange flowering things from every part of their torsos, extensions of exotic growth from their bodies filled many rooms.
 They were trapped and died after several weeks together, in agony.

 The frontal crumpet is obnoxious in many ways.
 It can grow big.
 There are dangling ornaments or frills accompanying any queen’s presentation to exult everything.
 I had a team putting things together each afternoon.
 It was simply a part of life that doesn’t exist anymore.